-- Explain the relationship between amino acids and proteins. - Identify examples of proteins. - Recognize that molecular structure determines molecular interactions and relates to the cellular functions of proteins. - Describe how protein structure influences its function. - Describe the relationship between mutation and evolution.
+- Explain how proteins result in an organism's traits. - Explain the relationship between amino acids and proteins. - · Identify examples of proteins. - Recognize that molecular structure determines molecular interactions and relates to the cellular functions of proteins. - Describe how protein structure influences its function. - Describe the relationship between mutation and evolution.

 This chapter is titled "protein structure and function" because protein structure heavily influences its function.
-The structure of a protein is caused by the chemical properties of its amino acids.
+The structure of a protein is caused by the chemical properties of its amino acids, which are coded by a DNA sequence (a gene).